 Farmers are largely price-takers, selling their milk at commodity prices unless they can boost margins through direct milk sales, added value or farm processing.
 Milk consumption is slowing, and the global dominance of the U.S. dairy industry is declining as new production centers emerge.
 So their approach to their business is having to change to reflect these factors.

 Our specialization is artificial intelligence and machine-learning.
 We used these disciplines to create Ida, the first artificial intelligence assistant for dairy farmers.
 But that’s not because we believe farmers need more data; we believe they need more actionable insights to help them adapt to these challenges and build their businesses.

 Ever since humans started keeping cows for their milk, farmers noticed some cows yielded more than others.
 With more milk, they generated more income – yet they consumed a similar amount in feed.

 Production efficiency is the holy grail of dairying.
 We’re concerned not only with the cool, hard dollars and cents of dairy production but also the less tangible effects of large-scale farming on resource use.
-We need to know which cows produce the most milk for least input.
+We need to know which cows produce the most milk for the least input.
 We also need to accurately offset other costs, such as veterinary interventions.